CjS77/CjS77.github.io/_posts/2015-08-20-automated-backup-to-dropbox.markdown

 ## Final notes

 1. The Dropbox backups do NOT make use of incremental backups, so watch your quota if you're keeping many backups.
+2. To *unencrypt* an encrypted tarball run `gunzip --stdout FILENAME.tar.enc.gz | openssl enc -d -aes-256-cbc -pass file:/path/to/key.bin | tar -xv`
+  This command first unzip the tarball, sending the ecrypted stream to openssl. which decrypts the data using the password you generated earlier.
+  The decrypted data is then passed to tar which will extract it to disk. use `tar -tv` to test that a tarball is properly encrypted.